 Ethical marketing is a complicated thing.
 It’s not necessarily a strategy as much as an attitude.
 Ethics are further complicated in the sense that they are subjective; a company deciding what’s wrong and right may not resonate with every customer, which is why it’s important to market to the consumer you want as your base.
 At the end of the day, it all comes down to honesty.
 Companies must avoid overselling the product or manipulating the consumer by exaggerating the benefits.
 Stereotypes, overstatements, and hyperboles may close sales in the beginning, but they won’t build a customer base.

-The way a company treats their employees is a form of company ethics; the way a product is produced is a form of market ethics; the way a company gives back to either their community or issue they’re vested in is another ethical marketing strategy.
+The way a company treats their employees is a form of company ethics; how a product is produced is a form of market ethics; the way a company gives back to either their community or issue they’re vested in is another ethical marketing strategy.

 Examples of Conscientious Companies